RRemelgado/iDiv/README.md

 ```

 <p align="justify">
 Using this data, I filtered out all polygons where the minimum percent overlap was lesser than 100% (Fig. 2).
 Then, I downloaded a shapefile with the MODIS tiles (acquired <a href="http://book.ecosens.org/wp-content/uploads/2016/06/modis_grid.zip">here</a>) and queried the final set of tiles.
-Considering the build-up of a LST global, monthly composites for 1 year, <b><u>this step avoided the download of 1.4 Tb</u></b> of data.
+Considering the build-up of a LST global, monthly composites for 1 year, <b><u>this step avoided the download of 1.4 Tb</u></b> of redundant data.
+These tiles overlap with small islands, mostly within the Pacific and Indian Oceans, where the use of satellite data with a higher resolution (e.g. Landsat) would be more appropriate.
 </p>

 <figure>